Motley Fool Options Review

 Motley Fool Options offers two main resources: education and alerts.
 Let’s take a closer look.

 Options can be confusing, especially when you are just starting out.
-If you are new to options trading, you need a proper education.
-Even if you have been trading options for a while, you probably don’t know everything there is to know.
+If you are new to options trading, you need a proper education to succeed.
+Even if you have been trading options for a while, there’s a good chance you don’t know everything there is to know.